evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 The battery has a gross capacity of 112kWh and a net capacity of 109kWh, meaning you have a 3kWh buffer for protection.
 (2,7%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 460 to 410 km (286-255 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 23,7kWh/100km for the basic version and 26,6kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 23.7kWh/100km for the basic version and 26.6kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 350kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 20 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 68%, resulting in an actual charge speed, including time loss on 193kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 68%, resulting in an actual charge speed, including time loss, of 193kW.
 Each charge session would take 23 minutes and 45 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 14 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 14 minutes.
 This trip will require two charge session(s) charging from 0% to 79%.
 The total time lost for charging up the battery will be 55 minutes.

 ### Onboard charger